slowe/stuquery/README.md

 # stuquery

 A lightweight DOM manipulator.
 I created this because jQuery was getting far too big and I only needed a few basic features.
 I've tried to replicate the function names and calling methods from jQuery to make it easy to switch back-and-forth.
-Rather than `$` I've used `E`;
+Rather than `$` I've used `S`;

 ## Functions